 What to do if your Lp(a) is elevated

-There are no FDA-approved drugs specifically for lowering Lp(a) — yet.
-Several Lp(a) drugs in clinical trials: lepodisiran (Eli Lilly) lowered Lp(a) by 93.9% in a Phase II trial, and pelacarsen (Novartis) results from the Lp(a) HORIZON trial are expected this year.
+There are no FDA-approved drugs specifically for lowering Lp(a) yet.
+Four Lp(a) drugs are in clinical trials: lepodisiran (Eli Lilly) lowered Lp(a) by 93.9% in a Phase II trial, and pelacarsen (Novartis) results from the Lp(a) HORIZON trial are expected this year.

 In the meantime, the guidelines recommend aggressive ApoB management, PCSK9 inhibitors (for some), and cascade testing (if your Lp(a) is elevated, your parents, siblings, and children should be tested too).